malomohq/justify/README.md

 # Justify

-Justify provides the ability to easily validate unstructured data.
+Justify allows you to easily validate unstructured data.

 Inspired heavily by [Ecto.Changeset][1], Justify allows you to pipe a plain map into a series of validation functions using a simple and familiar API.
 No